 How Much Does It Cost to Waterproof a Basement?

 Basement waterproofing is a necessary practice that can help protect your home from storms, melting snow and rainwater.
-While waterproofing your basement can be expensive, the costs associated with refinishing your basement and replacing damaged items in the event of a flood are usually much higher.
+While waterproofing your basement can be expensive, the costs associated with reversing water damage, refinishing your basement and replacing damaged items in the event of a flood are usually much higher.

 This May Also Interest You: What to Do When Your Basement Floods

 Wondering what waterproofing will do to your wallet?
 Here’s a cost breakdown.

 How Much Does Waterproofing Cost?